hoanhan101/hraft/PROPOSAL.md

   without explicitly specifying the host.
 It automatically know how to route to the right cluster.

-  > This is how I think a service discovery should work.
+  > I think this is how a service discovery should work.
 However I am not sure.

 - When there are 3 nodes, leader election will occur.
 One is the leader, the rest are followers.